coyove/nj/README.md

 potatolang (pol) is a script language written in golang.
+Currently it only runs on 64bit platforms.

 ## Quick starter guide for gophers